electron-userland/electron-builder/CONTRIBUTING.md

 > All prerequisites could be installed via script at the end of the chapter
 >

-* [pnpm](https://pnpm.js.org) is required because NPM is not reliable and Yarn 2 is not so good as PNPM.
+* [pnpm](https://pnpm.js.org) is required because NPM is not reliable and Yarn 2 is not as good as PNPM.
 * For local development, you can use [yalc](https://github.com/whitecolor/yalc) in order to apply changes made to electron-builder for your other projects to leverage and test with.
 ```